yezyilomo/django-restql/docs/querying_data.md

 ```
 This is equivalent to `query={country, city, state}`

-You can use exclude operator on nested fields too, for example if you want to get `price` and `location` fields but under `location` you want all fields except `id` here is how you can do it.
+You can use exclude operator on nested fields too, for example if you want to get `price` and `location` fields but under `location` you want all fields except `id` here is how you could do it.

 `GET /property/?query={price, location{-id}}`
 ```js